 The Law Show Episode 22: Mild Traumatic Brain Injuries

-Mild Traumatic Brain Injuries AKA The Concussion
+Mild Traumatic Brain Injuries aka Concussions

-The term Mild Traumatic Brain injury can be confusing to clients who are unfamiliar with neurology.
+The term “mild traumatic brain injury” can be confusing to clients who are unfamiliar with neurology.
 It’s not uncommon for a client to come into our offices having suffered a concussion, without realizing that what they suffered can also be characterized as a brain injury.
 Further, these individuals are often unfamiliar with the long term or diffuse effects that such an injury can have on the brain.
 Too often clients fail to realize that symptoms including concentration or memory issues, increased irritability, sensitivity to light and noise, sleep disturbances, or psychological adjustment and depression problems can be an ongoing result of a concussion.

 A Lack of Insight: The Brain Injury Problem

 A major issue that we face with almost all our mild traumatic brain injury clients is that these individuals often look and act in a way that would appear normal to an uninformed third-party.
 It’s only after you talk to the individual’s friends and family that you begin to understand the deficits that appeared in the wake of the injured party’s concussion.
 Further complicating matters, a common symptom of most brain injuries is a lack of insight.
 This means that even the injured party is at times unable to adequately describe how they have changed following a brain injury.
-This is why collateral witnesses such as a spouse, a child, or a parent are indispensible in most mild to severe brain injury cases.
+This is why collateral witnesses such as a spouse, a child, or a parent are indispensable in most mild to severe brain injury cases.
 A spouse or family member will see changes that are hidden to the uniformed observer.

 Sports and Increased Focus on Concussions